Infinite Automaton Semigroups and Groups Have Infinite Orbits: Abstract

 \section{Abstract}

-We study the orbits of right infinite or $\omega$-words under the action of semigroups and groups generated by automata.
-We see that an automaton group or semigroup is infinite if and only if it admits an $\omega$-word with an infinite orbit, which solves an open problem communicated to us by Ievgen V.\ Bondarenko.
+We show that an automaton group or semigroup is infinite if and only if it admits an $\omega$-word (i.\,e.\ a right-infinite word) with an infinite orbit, which solves an open problem communicated to us by Ievgen V.\ Bondarenko.
 In fact, we prove a generalization of this result, which can be applied to show that finitely generated subgroups and subsemigroups as well as principal left ideals of automaton semigroups are infinite if and only if there is an $\omega$-word with an infinite orbit under their action.
-We also discuss the situation in self-similar semigroups and groups and present some applications of the result.
-Additionally, we investigate the orbits of periodic and ultimately periodic words as well as the existence of $\omega$-words whose orbit is finite.\\ \textbf{Keywords.} Automaton Groups, Automaton Semigroups, Orbits, Schreier Graphs, Orbital Graphs, self-similar
+The proof also shows some interesting connections between the automaton semigroup and its dual.
+Finally, our result is interesting from an algorithmic perspective as it allows for a re-formulation of the finiteness problem for automaton groups and semigroups.\\ \textbf{Keywords.} Automaton Groups, Automaton Semigroups, Orbits, Schreier Graphs, Orbital Graphs, self-similar